jclark/rpi-cm4-ptp-guide/time-config.md

 ### Server side without gpsd

-This uses `ts2phc` to handle the GPS NMEA output and then synchronizes chrony to the PHC.
+This uses `ts2phc` to handle the GPS NMEA output and then uses chrony with a PPS refclock.

-**This doesn't work well with current kernel support (5.15.61-v8+) since getting time from the PHC interferes with ts2phc getting timestamp events.**

 Create `/etc/linuxptp/ts2phc.conf` with the following: